Routine use cases

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"A practical way to fit face yoga into weekend catch-up" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine fit: weekend catch up" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "A practical way to fit face yoga into weekend catch-up", the answer should make the low-pressure path easier to choose.
-In a before-skincare pause where comfort matters more than intensity, "A practical way to fit face yoga into weekend catch-up" is usually a practical decision rather than a promise hunt.
+For "Routine fit: weekend catch up", the answer should make the low-pressure path easier to choose.
+In a before-skincare pause where comfort matters more than intensity, "Routine fit: weekend catch up" is usually a practical decision rather than a promise hunt.
 The reader is trying to avoid changing the plan just because a claim sounded confident, so the first move should be observable: repeat the same sequence long enough to learn from it.
-If that choice makes the next session easier to repeat for "A practical way to fit face yoga into weekend catch-up", the article has done.
+If that choice makes the next session easier to repeat for "Routine fit: weekend catch up", the article has done its job.
+If "Routine fit: weekend catch up" only creates more searching, pause before adding.

 Section 2